MaltegoTech/maltego-trx/README.md

 **Methods:**

-- `getProperty(name: str)`: get a property value of the input entity
+- `getProperty(name: str)`: Get a property value of the input entity
-- `getTransformSetting(name: str)`: get a transform setting value
+- `getTransformSetting(name: str)`: Get a transform setting value
+- `clearLegacyProperties()`: Delete (duplicate) legacy properties from the input entity.
+This will not result in property information being lost, it will simply clear out some properties that the TRX library duplicates on all incoming Transform requests.
+In older versions of TRX, these Entity properties would have a different internal ID when sent the server than what the Maltego client would advertise in the Entity Manager UI.
+For a list of Entities with such properties and their corresponding legacy and actual IDs, see `entity_property_map` in `maltego_trx/entities.py`.
+For the majority of projects this distinction can be safely ignored.

 ### Response/MaltegoTransform

 **Methods:**

 - `addEntity(type: str, value: str) -> Entity`: Add an entity to the transform response.
 Returns an Entity object created by the method.
 - `addUIMessage(message: str, messageType='Inform')`: Return a UI message to the user.
 For message type, use a message type constant.

 ### Entity